-The demand for energy and petrochemicals is generally linked closely with broad-based economic activities and levels of prosperity.
-The occurrence of recessions or other periods of low or negative economic growth will typically have a direct adverse impact on the company's results.
-Other factors that may affect the demand for crude oil, gas, fuels and petrochemicals, and therefore could impact Imperial's results include technological improvements in energy efficiency; seasonal weather patterns, which affect the demand for our products, including lower demand for gasoline, impacting Downstream results in the winter; increased competitiveness of, or government policy support for, alternative energy sources; new product quality regulations; technological changes or consumer preferences that alter fuel choices, such as technological advances in energy storage that make wind and solar more competitive for power generation; changes in consumer preferences for the company's products, including consumer demand for alternative fueled or electric transportation or alternatives to plastic products; broad-based changes in personal income levels, interest rates and inflation; and security or public health issues and responses such as epidemics and pandemics.
-Market factors may also result in losses from commodity derivatives and other instruments used to hedge price exposures or for trading purposes.
+Factors that may affect the demand for crude oil, gas, fuels and petrochemicals, and therefore could impact Imperial's results include technological improvements in energy efficiency; seasonal weather patterns, which affect the demand for our products, including lower demand for gasoline, impacting Downstream results in the winter; increased competitiveness of, or government policy support for, alternative energy sources; new product quality regulations; technological changes or consumer preferences that alter fuel choices, such as technological advances in energy storage that make wind and solar more competitive for power generation; changes in consumer preferences for the company's products, including consumer demand for alternative fueled or electric transportation or alternatives to plastic products; broad-based changes in personal income levels, interest rates and inflation; and security or public health issues and responses such as epidemics and pandemics.
 See also "Climate change, energy transition and greenhouse gas restrictions" below.